-Ryan McIntosh is in his second season as assistant coach for the Plymouth State baseball team.
-Ryan is a Lincoln, N.H. native who was among the state’s best players at both Lin-wood High School and then Plymouth State.
+Ryan McIntosh is in his fifth season as assistant coach for the Plymouth State baseball team.
+McIntosh is a Lincoln, N.H. native who was among the state’s best players at both Lin-wood High School and then Plymouth State.

-Ryan plays a large role on the coaching staff, working with hitters and base runners on both their mental and physical approach to the game.
-Ryan’s tactical approach to the game has fostered a fast-paced style offense.
+McIntosh plays a large role on the coaching staff, working with hitters and base runners on both their mental and physical approach to the game.
+His tactical approach to the game has fostered a fast-paced offensive style.
 In his first season running the Plymouth State offense, McIntosh helped the team achieve all-time records in multiple categories.
-The 117 stolen bases as a team was far more than any previous Plymouth State Baseball total.
+The 117 stolen bases as a team was far more than any previous Plymouth State baseball total.
 Additionally, PSU set records in individual doubles in a game and season, as well as stolen bases in a game and season.
-In 2015 PSU Baseball hit two home runs; in 2016, Coach McIntosh was instrumental in helping to improve that to 18 home runs.

-As a three-year player at Plymouth State, Ryan’s production was impressive, with 71 RBI and 30 doubles.
-McIntosh has a natural baseball mind, as evident by only being thrown out once on the base paths in his collegiate baseball career.
-Ryan brings his diverse experience, along with his teaching-style approach to coaching to the Panther coaching staff.
+As a three-year player at Plymouth State, McIntosh's production was impressive with 71 RBI and 30 doubles.
+He was thrown out only once on the base paths over his collegiate baseball career.
+McIntosh brings his diverse experience, along with his teaching-style approach to coaching to the Panther coaching staff.

-After graduating from Plymouth State, Ryan became a certified personal trainer for private clientele at local golf courses and clubs.
-In addition to personal training he now serves as the manager of the Motion Analysis Laboratory in Charlestown, MA - a Harvard based biomedical research lab specializing in robotics, wearable technology, and biomechanics.
+After graduating from Plymouth State, McIntosh became a certified personal trainer for private clientele at local golf courses and clubs.
+In addition to personal training, he now serves as the manager of the Motion Analysis Laboratory in Charlestown, Mass. - a Harvard-based biomedical research lab specializing in robotics, wearable technology and biomechanics.